SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

 This file documents the Firebase Realtime WebSocket Protocol.
 In this file, the "client library" or "client" refers to the [firebase-js-sdk](https://github.com/firebase/firebase-js-sdk)

-Firebase perfers to communicate over WebSockets for a fast, realtime communication.
+Firebase prefers to communicate over WebSockets for a fast, efficient server-to-client and client-to-server communication.
 The Realtime-database also has a [REST API](https://firebase.google.com/docs/reference/rest/database/), but it has limited functionality compared to the WebSocket protocol.

 Every message will be a JSON object, and all messages must have a `"t"` and `"d"` key, for 'message type' and 'data' respectively.
 (There's one exception: the [Keep alive](#keep-alive) message).